 Breast cancer is one of the most common cancers affecting American women, and is second only to lung cancer as a leading cause of cancer death in women.
-The number of breast cancer cases has been on the rise during the past 20 years, while the death rate from breast cancer has decreased slightly in the past five years.
-The increase in cases is related, in part, to a greater emphasis on screening with routine breast exams and mammography.
+The number of breast cancer cases has started to decrease slightly since the 1990s after a consistent rise during the 20 years prior.
+Death rates from breast cancer continue to decrease over time, in part, due to a greater emphasis on screening with routine breast exams and mammography.

 The exact cause of breast cancer has not been established, but there are risk factors that may play a role.
 A risk factor is a trait or behavior that increases a person's chance of developing a disease or makes a person susceptible to a certain condition.
 Risk factors for breast cancer include:

-Being a carrier of an altered form of the breast cancer gene, BRCA1 or BRCA2 (Genes are the basic unit of heredity.
-They contain instructions for a cell's development and function, and are passed on from parents to children.)
+- Being a carrier of an altered form of the breast cancer gene, BRCA1 or BRCA2 (Genes are the basic unit of heredity.
+They contain instructions for a cell's development and function, and can be passed on from parents to children.)

 Does Race or Ethnicity Affect Breast Cancer Risk?